global-index-source/ksau-go/docs/advanced.md

 # Advanced Features

 ## Custom Configurations (With your own remote)
-You can customize the tool's behavior by modifying the configuration file located at:
+In the future, you can customize the tool's behavior by modifying the configuration file located at:
 - Linux/macOS: `$HOME/.ksau/.conf/rclone.conf`
 - Windows: `%AppData%\ksau\.conf\rclone.conf`

-> NOTE: You must encrypt it with pgp private key and passphrase and upadte it in crypto/
+However, currently the tool has no way of knowing if the file is not encrypted, therefore the decryption process will fail and cause the program to panic.

 ## Performance Optimization
 ### Adjusting Chunk Size